Unn20/Random_Forest_Counterfactuals/README.md

 ## Installation

-This package was tested only on Windows platform.
-However it should work on Linux platform as well.
+This package was tested on Windows 10 and Ubuntu 20.04 platforms.

 To install package: